tddg/cs475-fall21/lab0.md

 Apparently, the above test fails due to a certain reason.
 It is your job to finish the implementation and pass the test.

-Please post questions on Piazza.
+Please post questions on Ed.

 ## Point distribution